-The truth about choosing home staging courses, including reviews, certification and accreditation information, and the best way to become a home stager…
+The truth about choosing home staging courses, including reviews, the best home staging certification, accreditation information, and the best way to become a home stager…

-I’m using my 15 years of home staging / home staging instruction experience to give you the best real estate staging certification classes, and training options available.
+I’m using my 15 years of home staging / home staging instruction experience to be your resource for real estate staging certification classes, and training options available.
 We’re going to start off with my top choices and then get into more details about different programs and schools.

 Recommended Home Staging Courses